thremulation-station/thremulation-station/README.md

 1. Get yourself some :coffee: , this will take a sec.

-#### Initial Access
+#### Primary Access

-Once the lab has finished building let's ensure you can access things:
+This lab environment is designed for users to execute and detect threats by interacting with 2 primary interfaces:

+1. **Kibana WebUI**

-1. To reach Kibana browse to `localhost:5601`
+- to reach Kibana browse to `localhost:5601`

         Kibana Credentials
         user: vagrant
         pass: vagrant

-1. Once in Kibana click the 3 hash dropdown menu in the upper left corner of the UI and select the "Discover" tab.
+- once in Kibana click the 3 hash dropdown menu in the upper left corner of the UI and select the "Discover" tab.

-1. Update the timeframe to "last hour" to verify you are seeing logs.
+> Ensure that the timepicker is set to the most recent timeframe, example "Last 24 hours".

+1. **Atomic Redteam**

+This adversary emulation toolset is accessed by sshing into the "elastic" box and starting a powershell session.

+- ssh to the elastic vbox:
+    - $`vagrant ssh elastic`
+- start a powershell session
+    - $`pwsh`